roman-ibr/roman-ibr.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+I am a Ph.D. student in the Department of Computer and Information Technology (with a dual-degree in the School of Aeronautics and Astronautics) at [Purdue University](https://www.purdue.edu/){:target="\_blank"}.
+I am working with Prof. Byung-Cheol Min in SMART Lab.

+Before I joined Purdue University, in 2020, I received my M.S. degree in Space and Engineering Systems at Skoltech and I was supervised by Prof. Dzmitry Tsetserukou in the Intelligent Space Robotics Lab.
+I obtained my B.S. in Systems Engineering from ADA University in 2018.
+I was a visiting student in the Department of Electrical and Electronics Engineering at METU in 2016 and in the Department of Control Systems and Robotics at ITMO University in 2017.

+My research interests include **distributed and collaborative multi-agent systems, networked systems, robot design, and planning & control**.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.